au-ts/libvmm/docs/MANUAL.md

 ## GIC virtual CPU interface region

+The GIC vCPU interface is used to virtualise the CPU interface for a guest.

+Depending on the ARM platform, the GIC vCPU/CPU interface may be via system registers or MMIO.

-The GIC VCPU interface region is a hardware device region passed through to the guest.
-The device is at a certain physical address, which is then mapped into the guest at the address of the GIC CPU interface that the guest expects.
-In the case of the example above, the GIC VCPU interface is at `0x8040000`, and we map this into the guest physical address of `0x8010000`, which is where the guest expects the CPU interface to be.
-The rest of the GIC is virtualised in the VGIC driver in the VMM.
+For the QEMU platform, the GIC vCPU/CPU interface is via MMIO and so we map the vCPU interface's physical memory region into the guest as the *CPU interface*.
+In this case the GIC vCPU interface is at `0x8040000`, and we map this into the guest physical address of `0x8010000`, which is where the guest expects the CPU interface to be.
 Like the UART, the address of the GIC is platform specific.

+If the CPU interface was via system registers, we would not have to map any region for the GIC into the guest.

+The rest of the GIC is virtualised in the vGIC driver in libvmm.

 # Passthrough